Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, what about disarming the Nazis?

-I you just just have to laugh.
+Just have to laugh.

 I got a lot of feedback on Jason.

-Jason people loved you out there.
+Jason, people loved you out there.

-Uh and we we highlighted your call at Rushlimbaugh.com.
+And we highlighted your call at rushlimbaugh.com.

-Uh uh Council on Foreign Relations, babe by the name of Julia Swag, and I guess Swag, and she was uh uh commenting an essay on why they hate us, and Jason said, I don't care why they hate us.
+And during the conversation with Jason, I told him that I had this piece in the L.A.
+Times, a Council on Foreign Relations babe by the name of Julia Swag, I guess Swag, and she was commenting an essay on why they hate us.

 I don't either, but you've got to hear this.